 Activist Joshua Wong barred from Hong Kong election

-HONG KONG: Hong Kong democracy activist Joshua Wong said Tuesday (Oct 29) he had been barred from standing in an upcoming local election, after months of protests in the city.
+HONG KONG: Hong Kong activist Joshua Wong was barred on Tuesday (Oct 29) from standing in an upcoming local election, after months of huge and frequently violent protests in the city.

+Wong, one of the most prominent figures in the otherwise leaderless and faceless movement, accused the government of "political screening" after an election officer ruled his nomination for the November poll invalid.

 "I strongly condemn the government for conducting political screening and censorship, depriving me of my political rights," he said in a statement on his Facebook page.